Cghlewis/data-mgmt-ed-research-book/02-data-structure.Rmd

 In education research, data is often collected internally by your team using an instrument such as a questionnaire, an observation, an interview, or an assessment.
 However, data may also be collected from external entities, such as districts, states, or other agencies.

 Those data come in many forms (e.g., video, transcripts, documents, data files), represented as text, numbers, or multimedia [@usgs_what_2023].
 In the world of quantitative education research, we are often working with digital data in the form of a dataset, a structured collection of data.
-These datasets are organized in a rectangular format which allow the data to be machine-readable.
-Even in qualitative research, we are often wrangling data to be in a format that is analyzable and allows categorization.
+These datasets are single tables (or flat files) organized in a rectangular format which allow the data to be machine-readable.

 These rectangular (also called tabular) datasets are made up of columns and rows.